 The Heritage Lab program is a full day, outdoor historical program that is held for several weeks each fall.
-Students in grades 1-6 rotate through eight different educational stations.
+Students in grades 1-6 rotate through seven different educational stations.
 At each station, students participate in hands-on activities related to the overall historical theme.

 Role Playing Events

 Seven presenters assume roles from a specific time period in Minnesota history.
 Students rotate through the seven stations, which are led by a presenter in period costume.
 They are encouraged to participate and immerse themselves in the time period.
 For example, students may set up a tipi, taste traditional foods, go through the steps of harvesting wild rice or visit a trading post.